So you’re in town for the Calgary Stampede, but you want to see more than just the rodeo. Great news! There are tons of things to do in Calgary.

 Calgary Tower, which opens at 9 a.m.
 It may not be the tallest building in the prominent Calgary skyline, but it is easily the most recognizable.
 The tower, which stands more than 4,000 feet tall, was built for the sole purpose of giving people an unprecedented look at Calgary.
 You can ride to the top to see the impressive view from the world’s highest 360° observation deck.

 Next, make your way to the Glenbow Museum, one of the city’s top attractions.
 It’s also located on 9th Avenue and opens at 9 a.m.
 You can spend a couple of hours exploring the exhibits before moving on to your next destination.
 And if you happen to be there on a Wednesday, you can take a free city tour.

-Next, grab yourself a Car2Go or hop in a taxi, and drive east along 9 Avenue into the Inglewood area.
+Next, grab yourself an Uber or hop in a taxi, and head east along 9 Avenue into the Inglewood area.
 In this quirky community, you can find everything from vintage clothing to luxury home décor.
-My favorite shops include Adorn Boutique, Bamboo Ballroom, The Livery Shop, and The Uncommons.
-If skipped lunch downtown, grab a pizza from Without Papers or have the special at Kane’s Harley-Davidson Diner.
+My favorite shops include Adorn Boutique, Luna Blue Boutique, The Livery Shop, and Purr Clothing.
+If you skipped lunch downtown, grab a pizza from Without Papers or have the special at Kane’s Harley-Davidson Diner.
 Either way, you won’t be disappointed.

 If you give yourself only an hour in each of the three areas, plus an hour in any one of them for lunch, you could squeeze them all in.
 It’s a stretch, but not entirely unreasonable.